moinframe/kirby-paradocs/docs/01-getting-started/configuration.md

         // Available options: 'phiki' (requires phiki/phiki package), 'simple'
         // If you choose 'phiki' as highlighter but don't have the package installed, the plugin will automatically fall back to 'simple' highlighter.
         'highlighter' => 'phiki',

+        // Set if caching should be enabled
+        // If false, the generated documentation pages will not be cached 'cache' => true,
+        // OR
+        'cache.active' => true,

+        // Set cache expiration time
+        // If caching is enabled, the cache will be invalidated after this time 'cache.expire' => 60 * 24
     ]
 ];
 ```